\"Writing.Com

 “Oh yeah,” Robby chuckled.
 “I do remember that about him, too.
 Once his mind was made up, there was no getting him to budge.
 He sure could be a hard-headed son of a gun at times, but go on.”

-“I was only about two when my mother died about a year before Pearl Harbor.
-Papa qualified for a hardship deferment since he was the only one left to care for me, and all the while growing up, I remember we were always strapped for cash.
-But somehow, he managed to raise me between winter racing meets in Cajun country and summers at Boston’s Suffolk Downs.
-The back-and-forth travel, learning my three R’s in single makeshift school rooms at the track, or of being holed up in one-room shanties on the backstretch if not living out of Papa’s old '34 Woody at times, didn’t bother me a bit.
+"I was only coming three at the time that qualified Papa for a hardship deferment since he was the only one left to care for me.
+All the while growing up, I remember we were always strapped for cash.
+But somehow, he managed to raise me between winter racing meets at Cajun country tracks and summers in Boston.

 “All I ever knew or cared about was loving every minute learning the horse game helping Papa train a half-dozen cheap nags.
 I guess you could say he personified the ultimate optimist.
 You know the type, Robby,” Mike chortled.
 “The die-hard horseman, always stone broke but keeps on dreaming of the day he too would claim a ‘Seabiscuit’ from a field of also-rans.

-“Anyway, not long after mother passed, and with me still so young, Papa needed some help despite a lean wallet when an unwitting twist of fate happened to where Papa took in a pathetic, dirty old vagrant.
+“Anyway, not long after mother passed, and with me still so young, Papa needed some help despite a lean wallet when a twist of fate happened to where Papa took in a pathetic, dirty old vagrant.
 His name was Moses LeBlanc, a busted-up former bush-league jock who at one time had a very promising career.

 “Moses was born in 1865, the second son of Cajun slaves from the delta region of Louisiana.
 But unlike his folks, he never knew the backbreaking work of farming cotton.
 Instead, he grew up messing around with horses after an aging blacksmith had hired his father as an apprentice after the Civil War.